Evelyn Cisneros: Career

 Evelyn's left hip was too tight, and her left foot was pigeon-toed.
 Despite this potential downfall for finding a career, as ballet is grounded in outward rotation, she overcame what could have become a disability through a strong work ethic.
 Cisneros-Legate joined the company of the San Francisco Ballet in 1977 where she danced for 23 years, performing nearly every starring role in the company's repertoire.
 This company was under the directorship of Co-Artistic Directors, Lew Christensen and Michael Smuin.
 Cisneros-Legate performed three nights a week while studying with the company, making $5 for her work.
 Throughout her time in the corps, she painted her neck, chest, arms, and face, as she was told to lighten her dark skin with makeup.
 Evelyn had performed her original roles in national television broadcasts of A Song for Dead Warriors and The Tempest, as well as Cinderella and noteworthy “live broadcast” from the White House in 1982.
 In 1992, Cisneros-Legate was named in Hispanic Business's "100 Influentials".
 In 1992 Cisneros-Legate was also honored by Huntington Beach, California, where she had attended Marina High School, for her contribution to art during the city's fifth annual arts awards program.
 She was named as an outstanding performing artist.
 Even featured on the covers of Ballet News, Dance Magazine, and Hispanic Magazine, she was considered as the “fairest flower of the ballet”, by San Francisco columnist Herb Caen.
 She grew to become San Francisco Ballet’s “prima-ballerina” and an international star under Lew Christensen, Michael Smuin, and Helgi Tómasson.

-Following retirement from the San Francisco Ballet in May of 1999, a Gala performance followed in her honor, and as a celebration, a documentary of her life was published, entitled Evelyn Cisneros, Moving On.
+Following retirement from the San Francisco Ballet in May 1999, a Gala performance followed in her honor, and as a celebration, a documentary of her life was published, entitled Evelyn Cisneros, Moving On.
 She then became host of KQED’s monthly current events program “Bay Windows” and became an artistic consultant with San Francisco Ballet.
 This role had her hosting and providing content for Family Connection workshops, pre-performance talks, Community Matinees, and the Ballet’s popular Casual Friday Program.

 As early as 2000, Evelyn has taught at summer intensive courses for the Kansas City Ballet, The Boston Ballet School, a week long intensive in Carmel Ca., as well as teaching the New York City Ballet Workout at the Bay Club in San Francisco twice weekly and for Smuin Ballet on occasion.
 She has staged ballets for Michael Smuin and Val Caniparoli for the following ballet companies: Pacific Northwest Ballet, State Theatre Ballet in South Africa, Northern Ballet Theatre in Leeds England, Ballet Florida, Kansas City Ballet, and San Francisco Ballet.
 She also has taught company class for the following ballet companies: Boston Ballet, Pacific Northwest Ballet, State Theatre Ballet in South Africa, Northern Ballet Theatre in Leeds England, Ballet Florida, and the Kansas City Ballet.